-Sexually Transmitted Infections (STIs) and Sexually Transmitted Diseases (STDs) Not really the same thing.
+Sexually Transmitted Infections (STDs) and Sexually Transmitted Diseases (STDs) Not really the same thing.
 An infection is when bacteria, viruses or parasites invade the body - and it always precedes the disease.
 Although infection can cause zero symptoms, the disease is usually always characterized by clear signs.
 Sexually transmitted disease (STD) always starts with a sexually transmitted infection (STI).

-Sexually Transmitted Infections (STIs) are infections that are transmitted from one person to another through vaginal, oral, or anal sex.
+Sexually Transmitted Infections (STDs) are infections that are transmitted from one person to another through vaginal, oral, or anal sex.
 But sometimes these infections can also be transmitted asexually, for example, from mothers to babies during pregnancy or childbirth, through the use of blood transfusions or common needles, and through other physical contact (e.g., herpes and human papillomavirus spread through skin-to-skin contact).

-STIs do not always cause symptoms.
+STDs do not always cause symptoms.
 It is possible to get sexually transmitted infections from people who look completely healthy and may not even know they have the infection.

 There are more than 20 species of sexually transmitted pathogens, including: